Khat: Uses

 Although the practice of khat-chewing is still primarily restricted to its original area of cultivation in the Red Sea area, the khat plant is native to the whole of the eastern side of Africa from Kenya southwards to Tanzania, Malawi, Zambia, Zimbabwe, where it grows on rocky outcrops and around the fringes of woodlands.
 In southern Africa the shrub's range is scattered but still grows in the KwaZulu-Natal, Eastern Cape, Western Cape and Mpumalanga provinces of South Africa, in addition to Eswatini and Mozambique.

 Traditionally, khat is used as a socialising drug as in Yemen, where khat-chewing is predominantly a male habit combined with conversation, hookah smoking, and tea drinking.
 Khat is so popular in Yemen that its cultivation consumes much of the country's agricultural resources.
 An estimated 40% of Yemen's water supply goes towards irrigating it, with production increasing by about 10% to 15% every year.
 One "daily bag" of khat requires an estimated 500 L of water to produce.
-Water consumption is high and groundwater levels in the Sana'a basin are diminishing, so government officials have proposed relocating large portions of the population of the city to the Red Sea coastal areas.
+Water consumption is high and groundwater levels in the Sanaa basin are diminishing, so government officials have proposed relocating large portions of the population of the city to the Red Sea coastal areas.

 In countries outside the core area of growth and consumption, khat is sometimes chewed at parties or social functions.
 It may also be used by farmers and labourers for reducing physical fatigue or hunger, and by drivers and students for improving attention.

-More recently, in 2019, reports indicate that child soldiers in Yemen have been chewing khat in order to remain alert on the battlefield.
+In 2018, General Taher al-Aqili, chief of staff of the Yemeni Armed Forces, said that khat is "our whisky" and that it "gives his men strength to fight."
+Reports indicate that child soldiers in Yemen have been chewing khat in order to remain alert on the battlefield.